 Jabal Qurma arial view

-Further to South-East, at the eastern edge of the harra, the area of Wisad Pools caught the scholars attention due to an extraordinary density of settlements.
+Further to South-East, at the eastern edge of the harra, the area of Wisad Pools caught the scholars' attention due to an extraordinary density of settlements.
 Wisad Pools is an immense site covering about 10 km2.
 The place is so called due to numerous water cisterns that dwellers dug for their supply and that are still used by Bedouin nowadays.
-Archaeologist have identified 400 - 500 structures (excluding animals pens), among which different types of tombs, structures of unknown functions and between 200 to 300 residential houses.
+Archaeologists have identified 400 - 500 structures (excluding animals pens), among which different types of tombs, structures of unknown functions and between 200 to 300 residential houses.

 Those houses are permanent but their occupation is seasonal, from some weeks to some months over the year and possibly reused on regular basis.
 All the dwelling are not occupied all together or all in the same time, but the surveys could identify simultaneous occupations by clustered families.
-Those people raise cattle and in many cases, animals pens are contiguous to the huts.
+Those people raise cattle and, in many cases, animals' pens are contiguous to the huts.

 Some buildings present a good preservation condition.
 They were maintained with care through several rebuilding process, as show the following examples of W-66 and W-80: